-- Normalized filename (with revision hashes, etc. removed)
+- Normalized filename (with revision hashes, and so forth, removed)

 - Normalized context line (essentially a cleaned up version of the source code of the affected line, if provided)

-This grouping usually works well, but two specific situations can throw it off if not dealt with:
+This grouping usually works well, but two specific situations can throw it off:

-- If you modify your stack trace by introducing a new level through decorators, your stack trace will change, and so will the grouping.
+- Modifying your stack trace by introducing a new level through decorators changes your stack trace, so the grouping will also change.
 To handle this, many SDKs support hiding irrelevant stack trace frames.
 For example, the Python SDK will skip all stack frames with a local variable called

 __traceback_hide__set to True.

-If no stack trace is available, but exception information is, then the grouping will consider the
+If the stack trace is not available, but exception information is, then the grouping will consider the

-value of the exception, as long as both pieces of data are present on the event.
+value of the exception if both pieces of data are present on the event.
 This grouping is a lot less reliable because of changing error messages.

-If everything else fails, grouping falls back to messages.
-In this case, the grouping algorithm will try to use the message without any parameters, but if that is not available, it will use the full message attribute.
+value are not available.
+When this happens, the grouping algorithm will try to use the message without any parameters.
+If that is not available, the grouping algorithm will use the full message attribute.